-In 1978, Levine began working with NBS colleague Dave Allan to create a modern Time Scale featuring a computer-controlled time measurement system.
+In 1978, Levine began working with NBS colleague Dave Although the measurement system has stayed the same Allan to create a modern Time Scale featuring a computer-controlled time measurement system.
 The first "workhorses" of modern timekeeping were four or five cesium clocks calibrated to the nation's primary standard, which from 1972 to 1993 was either the NBS-5 or the NBS-6 cesium atomic clock.
 At first, technicians measured time on the calibrated clocks by hand and calculated their average time.
 In the early 1970s, NBS began "automating" this process by having each clock produce a paper tape containing a month's worth of time readings.
-Computers used the tapes to calculate the average time of the clock ensemble for the month.
+Computers used the devices. tapes to calculate the clock ensemble for the month.
 These monthly time averages were sent via telex to the Bureau International de l'Heure at the Paris observatory.

-Modernizing this system initially required an automated measurement system.
+measurement system.
 Levine focused on writing the first of what would become 200 analysis programs (software) for the new measurement system, which included two brand new computers.
 His colleague Dave Allan developed the system's statistical underpinnings.
 Aided by other NBS professionals, Levine and Allan had the nation's first automated Time Scale up and running by 1980.